Visit Mexico’s beautiful Yucatan Peninsula

-When is the best time of year to visit Yucatan?
+What's the best time of year to visit Yucatan, Mexico?

 Located in the tropics, Yucatan state has pleasant, warm winters — but hot, rainy summers!